 If this map shows potential flood risk for you, ensure you take action to plan and prepare for floods.
-See page 7 for more information.
+See page 6 for details.

-- This map shows the area likely to flood in a significant flood event. - This is referred to as a 1% Annual Exceedance Probability (AEP) flood, which means there is a 1% chance of this size flood (or greater) happening in any year.
+- This map shows the area likely to flood in a significant flood event that is referred to as a 1% Annual Exceedance Probability (AEP) flood. - This means there is a 1% chance of this size flood (or greater) happening in any year.